A walk through the baby aisle of any pharmacy will reveal a sea of products shouting "BPA-free" on their packaging.

 - BPA is in more products than you think.

 BPA is so pervasive it's practically unavoidable.
 In 2012, the FDA banned it from baby bottles and sippy cups — but it's still used in many other items, such as canned food, water bottles and receipt paper.

 - BPA is often replaced with a similarly dangerous chemical.

 This practice is known as "regrettable substitution."
 There's no one charged with ensuring replacement chemicals are any safer.

 - There are many other unregulated and untested chemicals present in everyday products.

 So even if we could limit our exposure to BPA, we still encounter thousands of other chemicals — many linked to human health risks — in products we use every day.

 What can you do?

-Because this problem is so pervasive, we can't solve it just by how we shop (though the EPA's Safer Choice label is a welcome start).
+Because this problem is so pervasive, we can't solve it just by how we shop.

 Consumers like you, advocates like us and companies that make and sell products all have a significant role to play.
 We must keep demanding safer products, get stronger rules in place and strive to go beyond simple compliance with the law.